arielf/cuts/README.md

 #
-# -- cuts does what makes sense:
+# -- cuts does what makes sense
+#    while not requiring explict user action:
 #
 $ cuts 1 012.txt
 1